 PRINCE2® vs Agile: A comparison

-There's no doubt that PRINCE2 is the most widely-recognized project management methodology in the world.
-PRINCE2 qualifications are a standard feature of project management job specifications and have been growing in popularity since PRINCE2’s launch in 1996.
+PRINCE2 is the world's most widely-recognized project management methodology.
+PRINCE2 qualifications are a standard feature of project management job specifications and have been growing in popularity since PRINCE2 launched in 1996.
 Currently, over 150,000 PRINCE2 exams are sat somewhere in the world every year.

-This article will explore some of the key features of both PRINCE2 and agile and will dispel some of the myths as well.
+This article explores some of the key features of PRINCE2 and agile and dispels some common myths too.

 Differences between PRINCE2 and agile